Instructions for the NationStates Semester Exam are directly below. Please read them thoroughly

 .
 NationStates is an online gaming

 - Search for a region and join it (the first month of the term).
 When you establish a nation, you will be automatically placed into a region run by NationStates.
 I suggest that you quickly change to another region appropriate to your own nation or your own interests.
-(If you want some help in figuring out your political philosophy, take this online quiz.)
 In my view, most of the better regions are run by ordinary members, not by NationStates.
 Make sure that the region and its bulletin board are active.
 Generally, larger regions—those with a lot of nations—are preferable to smaller ones.
 Post regularly on the board.
 A link to the board will appear on the main page of the region.
-Many regions operate Discord chat rooms.
-In that case, the room will also be linked from the region’s main page.
+Many regions operate Discord chat rooms, some regions have Steam chat rooms, and even fewer run TeamSpeak chat rooms.
+In such cases, the room will often be linked from the region’s main page.
 Unfortunately, some regions are dominated by immature people and bullies who do little more than flame one another, by control freaks, or by liars.
 If you do not like a region, there is no limitation imposed by NationStates (or by me) on the number of times you can move to a new one.
 However, join an existing region.
 Do not create your own.
 Otherwise, your nation and your region would be essentially identical.
 Oh, and as soon as you establish a nation, you wiil be flooded with telegrams inviting you to join their regions.
 If you like one of them, and it is active, you might choose to join it.
 Or you can simply ignore the invitations and find a region on your own.

 - Join the World Assembly.
 Vote on all resolutions as they come up (on the World Assembly page).
 Check the page every few days.

 - Respond to all, or to the vast majority, of the issues.
 (They are multiple–choice questions.)
 A new one is posted approximately every 5½–6 hours.
-If you are occasionally given an issue, and you disagree with all of the responses, you can simply press the “Dismiss this Issue” button.
-(On average, I personally dismiss roughly 10% of the issues.)
+If you are sometimes given an issue, and you disagree with all of the responses, you can simply press the “Dismiss this Issue” button.
+(On average, I personally dismiss roughly 20–30% of the issues.)
 The issue will then go away.
 You can also respond to all of a day’s issues at the same time.
 On the other hand, make sure you do not skip any days, or the older issues will simply disappear.
+In other words, you need to respond to the issues seven days a week.

 - A general manual on NationStates rules is available at The One Stop Rules Shop.
 Above all, please do as I say, not as I do: Remain completely anonymous on NationStates.
 Do not give out any personally identifiable information.